qleveque/gitrs/README.md

 ## Features

 * Status, Log, Show, Reflog, Files, Blame, and Stash views
-* Acts as a pager for Git with interactive browsing
+* Interactive Git pager with smooth navigation
-* Highly customizable key mappings
+* Fully customizable key mappings and mouse-friendly buttons
-* Built-in and shell action support
+* Built-in and shell-integrated actions
 * Asynchronous command execution
-* Minimal, fast, and intuitive interface
+* Minimalist, fast, and intuitive interface

-Each view reimagines a common Git workflow to make it faster, simpler, and more user-friendly than traditional Git commands.
+Each view reimagines a common Git workflow, making it faster, simpler, and more accessible—whether you're using the keyboard or clicking through with the mouse.

 ---